jrolfe426/confluent-self-managed-connect/README.md

 6. Log into CCloud via the CLI
      - confluent login <enter email/pwd>
      - confluent environment list
-     - confluent environment use <environment-id>
+     - confluent environment use {environment-id}
      - confluent kafka cluster list
      - confluent kafka cluster use <cluster-id>
 10. Create a topic so that we can run our sink connector to consume from: